-- 52. Students are expected to: - a) become familiar with the Subject Learning Guide and learning resources on the Institute's Learning Management System for all their currently enrolled subjects, paying attention to the assessment details provided; - b) if unsure about any assessment element, ask for clarification from the Lecturer/Tutor at an appropriate time as early in the semester as possible; - c) complete their work to the best of their ability and apply sound academic integrity practices in their study and in completing assessments; - d) keep a copy of all submitted assessments and assessments returned with feedback for their personal records; - e) check returned assessments and final grades as soon as possible in order that they will meet the necessary timeframes should they wish to seek a review of their results or grades (see Assessment Review Policy and Procedure). - 53.
-Academic staff are expected to: - a) establish valid criteria and standards of performance that are consistent with the assessment item and are aligned to the relevant learning outcomes and experiences as specified in the Subject Learning Guide; - ensure that assessment tasks published in Subject Outlines and Subject Learning Guides and communicated to students will not be altered, unless approved by the Teaching and Learning Committee; - c) communicate to students the assessment criteria and performance standards in a timely manner before the subject offering commences.
-Students will be informed about the expectations and requirements of all assessment tasks in the Subject Learning Guide; - d) wherever possible, provide students with the opportunity to experience or practice each type of assessment incorporated in the final (summative) assessment task over the semester; - e) provide relevant feedback on all items of assessment. - f) where a formal examination is included as a final assessment in a subject, ensure that the examination is not more than three (3) hours long and does not constitute more than 70 per cent of the overall mark for the subject;
+- 53. Students are responsible for: - a) becoming familiar with the Subject Learning Guide and learning resources on the Institute's Learning Management System for all their currently enrolled subjects, paying attention to the assessment details provided - b) if unsure about any assessment element, asking for clarification from the Lecturer/Tutor at an appropriate time as early in the semester as possible - c) completing their work to the best of their ability and applying sound academic integrity practices in their study and in completing assessments - d) keeping a copy of all submitted assessments and assessments returned with feedback for their personal records - e) checking returned assessments and final grades as soon as possible in order that they will meet the necessary timeframes should they wish to seek a review of their results or grades (see Assessment Review Policy and Procedure). - 54.
+Academic staff are responsible for: - establishing valid criteria and standards of performance that are consistent with the assessment item and are aligned to the relevant learning outcomes and experiences as specified in the Subject Learning Guide - ensuring that assessment tasks published in Subject Outlines and Subject Learning Guides and communicated to students will not be altered unless approved by the Teaching and Learning Committee - c) communicating to students the assessment criteria and performance standards in a timely manner before the subject offering commences.
+Students will be informed about the expectations and requirements of all assessment tasks in the Subject Learning Guide - d) wherever possible, providing students with the opportunity to experience or practice each type of assessment incorporated in the final (summative) assessment task over the semester - e) providing relevant feedback on all items of assessment.